wezhubb/CSC495/final_report.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp; Thus, we now have all the 10000 store into the list gen_word.

-## Correction with general word bank
+## Correction with General Word Bank
 With the general word bank, we now need to incorporate this bank into our code, where we want to ignore to correct any word if that word is in the general word bank.
 In order to accomplish this, we can simply add if condition:
 ```
 for word in tokens: